Updated Cosmological Constraints from 2D BAO Measurements: A New Compilation and Comparison with DESI DR2: Final Remarks

 \section{Final Remarks}

 In this work, we have presented updated cosmological constraints using the 2D~BAO compilation in combination with complementary datasets, including CMB, BAO DESI~DR2, and various supernova samples, considering both the $\Lambda$CDM and $w_0w_a$CDM frameworks.
 For the $\Lambda$CDM model, the combination of CMB and 2D~BAO data provides robust constraints on standard cosmological parameters and a stringent upper limit on the sum of neutrino masses, $\Sigma m_{\nu} < 0.081~\mathrm{eV}$ (95\%~CL).
 Incorporating DESI~DR2 measurements further tightens this bound to $\Sigma m_{\nu} < 0.070~\mathrm{eV}$, highlighting the high precision of DESI in constraining the matter density parameter and breaking the geometric degeneracy present in CMB-only analyses.
 In the context of dynamical dark energy models, $w_0w_a$CDM, allowing the dark energy equation-of-state parameters to vary introduces additional degeneracies with $\Sigma m_{\nu}$, leading to slightly weaker upper limits: $\Sigma m_{\nu} < 0.290~\mathrm{eV}$ for CMB + 2D~BAO + PP, and $\Sigma m_{\nu} < 0.332~\mathrm{eV}$ when including supernova datasets.
-Nevertheless, these constraints remain competitive, demonstrating that both 2D~BAO and DESI~DR2 provide robust and complementary probes of neutrino mass even in the extended parameter space of dynamical dark energy.
+Nevertheless, these constraints remain robust, demonstrating that both 2D BAO and DESI DR2 provide consistent and complementary probes of neutrino mass, even within the extended parameter space of dynamical dark energy.

-Ultimately, our results show that current BAO measurements, particularly when combined with CMB and supernova data, offer powerful constraints on cosmological parameters, including the sum of neutrino masses.
-Both 2D~BAO and DESI~DR2 datasets yield consistent and competitive results, reinforcing their crucial role in precision cosmology and in testing extensions beyond the minimal $\Lambda$CDM scenario.\\
+Ultimately, our results show that current BAO measurements, particularly when combined with CMB and supernova data, provide powerful constraints on cosmological parameters, including the sum of neutrino masses.
+Both 2D~BAO and DESI~DR2 datasets yield mutually consistent and complementary results, reinforcing their crucial role in precision cosmology and in testing extensions beyond the minimal $\Lambda$CDM scenario.

-In addition to the results presented here, we have shown that this new 2D~BAO compilation is both robust and competitive in constraining cosmological parameters.
-Moreover, it can be combined with CMB-Planck data and supernova samples without introducing significant tensions among the datasets.
-Looking ahead, future observations of $\theta_{\rm BAO}$ from public galaxy and quasar catalogs from DESI and Euclid will be crucial.
-Such measurements will allow for minimal model-independent tests and will provide a valuable resource for the broader cosmology community.
+In addition to the results presented here, we have demonstrated that this new 2D~BAO compilation is consistent with other leading cosmological probes.
+In particular, we have shown that 2D~BAO measurements can be combined with CMB-Planck data and multiple Type~Ia supernova samples without introducing significant tensions, reinforcing their reliability as an independent geometric probe.